kehers/kehers.github.com/_posts/2016-07-30-paystack-charging-the-returning-customer.markdown

 }
 {% endhighlight %}

-Now, let's update our payment form to reflect this.
+We will then update our payment form to check if we have saved an authorization code for the user.
+If he has, we show him a button he can click to make payment without having to enter his card details again.

 {% highlight php %}
 <!-- pay.html -->